 ConnectPOS, priding itself on its full compatibility with many devices including desktops, laptops, and mobile gadgets (smartphones and tablets).

-Quite similarly, retailers can simply install the Epos Now software on any compatible PC, Mac, iPad or Android device and use the POS with their existing hardware setup.
+Quite similarly, retailers can install the Epos Now software on any compatible PC, Mac, iPad or Android device and use the POS with their existing hardware setup.

 The compatibility with multiple e-commerce platforms is one of the most attractive traits that business owners and operators are looking for in an ideal POS system.
 The more e-commerce platforms a POS can run well on, the more flexibility and versatility it gives its user.